 Where a concrete porch or step(s) is desired, a Building Permit countersigned by the Bureau of Engineering shall be secured.
 Where such a step or porch extends in front of the building line, it shall be constructed under the supervision of the City Building Official.
 In no case shall a replacement porch or step(s) be permitted to be larger than the replaced structure if encroaching into the right-of-way, unless express written consent is obtained from the Bureau of Engineering.

-When new concrete abuts existing concrete or other structures, the existing concrete shall be transitioned into the neighboring property and be separated by expansion joints.
+When new concrete abuts existing concrete or other structures, the existing concrete shall be transitioned into the neighboring property and be separated by expansion joints, unless otherwise approved by the Bureau of Engineering.

 46. Sidewalk Utilities